 MA LEADERSHIP IN SPORT

-The programme explores how sport developed into the third biggest industry in the world, driven by paternalist institutions as well as market forces.
+The programme explores how sport developed into the third biggest industry in the world.
 The MA interrogates how technology has influenced spectator sport, and how sport became an agent as well as beneficiary of globalization.
 Students will study the biases that can work against good decision-making, and how effective leaders build consensus and effect change.
 The programme explores the relationship between data analytics and human judgment.

 The first cohort of the MA Leadership in Sport will join a powerful network of second level thinkers inside sport, benefitting from new inter-relationships as well as new skills and insights.